This article may contain compensated links. Please read disclaimer for more info.

 One of my favorite places to visit in France in winter is the magical Disneyland Paris.
 From November until January, the happiest place on earth turns it up to 11 during the winter season, creating a festive wonderland full of decorations, snow, Christmassy parades, and sparkling light shows.

-Visiting Disneyland Paris during the winter season is the perfect place to get into the Christmas spirit.
+Disneyland Paris is one of the best places to visit in France in December to get into the Christmas spirit.
 The big Christmas parade down Main Street will see your favorite characters take on a festive twist twice daily.

-For something a little spookier, The phantom manner gets a Nightmare Before Christmas make-over, with Jack Skellington giving Santa Clause a run for his money.
+For something a little spookier, the Phantom Manor gets a Nightmare Before Christmas make-over, with Jack Skellington giving Santa Clause a run for his money.

 One of the highlights of experiencing a very Disney Christmas is the beautiful evening light and fireworks display at Sleeping Beauty castle.

-I visited Disney Land Paris in November for my 21st birthday when the magic of Frozen was in full swing and the happiness of Let it Go blasting brought tears of happiness to my eyes.
+I visited Disney Land Paris in November for my 21st birthday when the magic of Frozen was in full swing, and the happiness of Let it Go blasting brought tears of joy to my eyes.

 The winter park opening hours vary throughout the season, but the parks generally open at 10 am and close between 7 pm and 10 pm, giving you plenty of time to go on the rides and meet your favorite characters.